Stand Out From The Rest

 Time for Other Activities

 ROTC students are just like other students.
-The Ole Miss Army ROTC program allows students to spend time on other activities offered by the university including greek life, honors societies, langauge clubs, club sports, and even study abroad.
+The Ole Miss Army ROTC program allows students to spend time on other activities offered by the university.
+Cadets in the program are involved in almost every activity and organization on campus including Ole Miss athletic teams, greek life, honors societies, langauge clubs, club sports, and even study abroad.
 The ROTC program only requires about 10 hours of time per week including training, classroom instruction, and PT.